farmergreg/adif/README.md

 Performance testing shows this library is:

-- 3x to 20x faster than comparable ADI libraries
+- 3x to 20x faster than comparable ADI libraries.
-- 2x faster than standard Go JSON marshaling
+- 7x - 1400x fewer memory allocations than other tested ADI libraries.
-- More memory efficient than other tested ADI libraries
+- 2x faster than Go standard library JSON marshaling.

 ## Usage